 Greetings!
 It has been a while since my last post.
 Much has happened between then and now, including my parents-in-law moving to their ‘new’ home in San Clemente.

 It is a place our family frequented in past years, as the house belonged to the husband’s grandmother.
 Nevertheless, the change is bittersweet.
 Our family has been fortunate to live in close proximity, within a mile of our parents/grandparents.
 The sad feeling is compounded by the fact that my mom-in-law is amazing.
-She truly was a fixture in our community with her constant involvement in our church and schools, long after her boys graduated and even as her grandchildren continued on in our school district.
+She truly was a fixture in our community with her constant involvement in our church and schools, long after her boys graduated and even as her grandchildren continued on in the same school district.
 It is no wonder that we love her so much; she’s really just a fabulous person.
 She will be sorely missed by many in our community.
 On the flip side, visits to Grammy’s house aren’t so much over the river and through the woods.
 It’s more like down the Golden State Freeway to South Orange County and to the beach.
 I guess I can live with that…

 San Clemente is known best for its surfing, which is all year long.
 Many go to catch waves at T-street, the Pier and more.
 This is all within a mile of Grammy’s house.
-There is a cute downtown area characterized, as is much of the town, by Mediterranean-style architecture, white stucco and red tile roofs.
+There is a cute downtown area characterized, as is much of the town, by Mediterranean-style architecture, white stucco, and red tile roofs.
 There are also some great places to eat (though my favorite Beach Garden cafe closed a couple years ago 😦 ).

 We will certainly have more San Clemente adventures which will be shared on the blog.
 There are a few coffee shops and restaurants I would like to try on our future trips.
 Life won’t be the same not having the parents around all the time, but one really can’t blame them for retiring where they are.
 The view is spectacular.